 From now on in this room practical comes first with pretty as a very close second.

-While I was thinking about all this I got the crazy idea of storing the things I want to have handy in a functional way that makes them a part of the decor as well.
+So I finally decided to go ahead and start storing the things I want to have handy in a functional way that makes them a part of the decor as well.

 This is what the window beside my desk looked like after I added my funky pink beaded curtain.